mecid/mecid.github.io/_posts/2024-05-28-if-and-switch-expressions-in-swift.md

 > To learn more about pattern matching in Swift, take a look at my dedicated ["Pattern Matching with case let"](/2019/02/06/pattern-matching-with-case-let/) post.

 Today, we learned how to use if and switch as expressions in Swift 5.9.
 Switch as expression will become very handy when you start using it.
 I already introduced it many times across my codebase and enjoy how it improves the local reasoning of my code.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!